replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/filesystemPerformance.md

 Specifies the target read IOPS to run while benchmarking.
 This is a limit and there is no guarantee it will be reached.
 This is the total IOPS for all background read jobs.

 #### `backgroundWriteIOPS` (Optional)
 Specifies the number of threads to use for background write IOPS.
-This should be set high enough to reach the target specified in backgroundWriteIOPS.
-For example, if backgroundWriteIOPS is 100 and write latency is 10ms, then a single job would barely be able to reach 100 IOPS, so this should be at least 2.
+This value should be set high enough to reach the target specified in `backgroundWriteIOPS`.
+For example, if `backgroundWriteIOPS` is 100 and write latency is 10ms, then a single job would barely be able to reach 100 IOPS, so this value should be at least 2.

 #### `backgroundReadIOPSJobs` (Optional)
 Specifies the number of threads to use for background read IOPS.
-This should be set high enough to reach the target specified in backgroundReadIOPS.
+This should be set high enough to reach the target specified in `backgroundReadIOPS`.

 ### Example Collector Definition